.semaphore/semaphore.yml

 , you should use the cache

-utility to store and
+utility to store and restore

-restore the directory you put your source code files, which for the purposes
+the directory you put your source code files in, which will be named vendor

 You can download and install dep